Skip to content

 Every culture has some sense that wrong should be corrected.

 Justice is the desire to see order restored to the system.
 It is the instinct that the world should move closer to the source of goodness.
-When something is unjust, it means someone or something has increased the distance.
+The framework reads injustice as someone or something increasing the distance.

 Why do people fear death but sense it isn't the end?

 Death is not the end of the story.
-It is the moment when orientation becomes permanent.
+The framework reads it as the moment when orientation becomes permanent.

 The road stops.
 The direction resolves.